 Verifier integration

-You receive a token from a holder and need to confirm it.
-Two flows: direct verification (you already hold the token) and presentation (you show a QR and the holder pushes a token to you).
+You receive an SD-JWT VC presentation from a holder and need to confirm it.
+Two flows: direct verification (you already hold the presentation string) and presentation (you show a QR and the holder pushes one to you).

 Setup